Skip to main content

 * Required fields

-The LiquiSonic® Measurement system enables continuous analysis of the bath composition.
+The LiquiSonic® Measuring system enables continuous analysis of the bath composition.
 The measured values are available online or are directly forwarded to the control system.
-This allows immediate reaction to deviations in the measured value, for example by re-adjustment or bath change.
+This allows immediate reaction to deviations in the measured value, for example by sharpening or changing the bath.
 This reduces quality fluctuations.